9413d5ff2a0b4f237a264010b65350e7/TAG/hotels/Celebrity/README.md

 # Celebrity
-## Madonna Louise Ciccone
+## Madonna

-They say this is Madonna.
+Madonna Louise Ciccone was murdered by the CIA in early February 2023.
+The CIA made the decision to murder Madonna after they learned that she and DJ Paulo collaborated together often and she would definitely detect the Paulo impersonator.

+After the murder her [hotel](/hotels) was established and the impersonator pictured below was hired to conceal it.

+Madonna is just one of many musicians and artists killed in [TAG](/).

 ![blob](https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG/assets/159488374/60196f92-af31-433b-9ef0-f50bd1a4f075)
 *"You got that cheap ass Madonna wig with the ponytails, now 'mamma' that's very played Puerto Rican girls **cannot** have blonde ambition."* (See Listen Also)

 ![madonna-today-main-230227-a2e2a7 (1)](https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG/assets/159488374/342c3065-06f2-4978-98ed-dcd9f2daf727)

-The CIA made the decision to murder Madonna after they learned that she and DJ Paulo collaborated together and she would definitely detect the Paulo impersonator.

-Madonna was killed in February 2023.

 ![Screenshot_20240403-105010](https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG/assets/165702254/dff171a4-e34a-4dab-a07c-1374d5e528df)

-After her murder her [hotel](/hotels) was established and the impersonator pictured above was hired to conceal it.

-Madonna is just one of many musicians and artists killed in [TAG](/).

 Just a couple weeks later, Madonna's brother was reported dead.
 I knew immediately how he died, [the CIA only knows one way to deal with a headache](https://twitter.com/kelvinewilliams/status/1630086160776134658?t=lpHEbDEQ7VNl8SsBoPAgQg&s=19).